 We want our patrons to read books that provide windows, mirrors, sliding glass doors, and prisms, but we first must set up a system where diversity, equity, and inclusion are the default rather than the exception.
 I firmly believe that neither library staff nor libraries are neutral.
 We make choices, and those choices reflect, reject, or reaffirm our biases and dead spots.
 Labels, even when used with good intentions, tokenize the BIPOC reader and author by presuming whiteness as the norm.
 We cannot claim to be working toward diversity, equitability, and inclusion while othering books based on race.

-About the author: Alexandria Brown (she/her) is a librarian, local historian, writer, and author.
-She has a BA with honors in Anthropology and Sociology, a Master’s of Library and Information Science, and a Master’s in US History.
-She writes about speculative fiction and young adult literature for Tor.com, as well as on her blog.
-Diversity, equity, and inclusion set the foundation of all her work.
-Find her on Twitter at @QueenofRats.
+About the author: Alexandria Brown is a librarian, local historian, writer, and author.
+They have a BA with honors in Anthropology and Sociology, a Master’s of Library and Information Science, and a Master’s in US History.
+They write about speculative fiction and young adult literature for Tor.com, Locus Magazine, as well as on their blog.
+Find them on Twitter at @QueenofRats.